minprog/cs50x-1718-1819/problems/hangman/hangman.md

     print(game.pattern())
     print(game)

-## Exceptions
+#### Exceptions

 What happens when you type `game = Hangman(-5, 6)`?
+Try it yourself!
 Maybe your code tries to create a hangman game with a word of length -5.
 Of course, that should not work.

 Because the `Hangman` object does not interface directly with the user, it makes no sense for it to reprompt the user for new input.
 However, we still need to be able to signal when something is wrong.